christisarv/2021-covid-vaccine-analysis/README.md

 ### The Data

-The data used is sourced from Twitter from SXSW 2013, and contains tweets about the SXSW tech events and product announcements.
-Most of the tweets are about Apple and Google products, so I will analyze sentiment for each brand.
-The raw data can be found in the data folder in this repository.
+The text data used in NLP is sourced from Twitter using the twint package for scraping.
+This was pulled in from tweets mentioning vaccines within the date range of 1/1/21-6/15/21

-The data presented a challenge in terms of class imbalance; the majority of the data was labeled as 'neutral', leaving a relatively small amount of samples that indicated actual sentiment, positive or negative.
+The vaccination data was sourced from local government health agency websites.

 ![sentiment_bars.png](./Images/sentiment_bars.png)